The Science Behind Silicone Gasket Compression Percentage: A Comprehensive Guide

 Viscoelasticity describes the ability of a material to exhibit both viscous and elastic behavior at the same time when subjected to a force.
 This means that under deformation, these materials exhibit both solid-like and liquid-like behavior.

-On the other hand, when a force is applied to the same material over a certain period of time, the material gradually deforms to take up the shape that is dictated by the force.
+On the other hand, when a force is applied to the same material over a certain period, the material gradually deforms to take up the shape that is dictated by the force.
 The same material that will bounce off a hammer strike can be deformed by a finger pressing down on it for some time.

 When the deforming force is removed, the material slowly rebounds until it regains its original shape.